A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{ision} question answering (VQA)~\cite{Agrawal2017VQA:Answering} has long stood as one of the most compelling challenges residing at the intersection of computer vision (CV) and natural language processing (NLP).
-While conventional VQA systems aim to answer questions directly from visual context, Knowledge-based VQA (KB-VQA)~\cite{Marino2019OK-VQA:Knowledge} presents a particular extension, where it necessitates not only understanding the visual and textual inputs but also requiring the effective incorporation and reasoning over knowledge repositories.
-As demonstrated in Fig.~\ref{examples}, conventional VQA involves questions that can be directly answered by processing and describing an image, exemplified by questions like \texttt{"How many kids are in the bed?"}.
+\bstctlcite{IEEEexample:BSTcontrol} \IEEEPARstart{V}{isual} question answering (VQA)~\cite{Agrawal2017VQA:Answering} has long stood as one of the most compelling challenges residing at the intersection of computer vision and natural language processing.
+While conventional VQA systems aim to answer questions directly from visual context, Knowledge-based VQA (KB-VQA)~\cite{Marino2019OK-VQA:Knowledge} presents a particular extension, where it necessitates not only understanding the visual and textual inputs but also effective incorporation and reasoning over knowledge repositories.
+As demonstrated in \cref{examples}, conventional VQA involves questions that can be directly answered by processing and describing an image, exemplified by questions like ``\texttt{How many kids are in the bed?}''.
 In contrast, KB-VQA often requires domain-specific understanding.
-For instance, answering the question \texttt{"What days might I most commonly go to this building?"} involves commonsense knowledge that \texttt{people often go to church for praying on Sundays}.
-Similarly, answering \texttt{"What is the length of this bird?"} is not possible without incorporating expert knowledge about bird biology.
-Through incorporating commonsense knowledge, open-world knowledge and domain-specific knowledge, the KB-VQA systems have its important impact in making advancements across real-world scenarios, including medical diagnosis~\cite{Xia2024MMed-RAG:Models, Naeem2024Path-RAG:Answering} and interactive education area~\cite{Kembhavi2017AreComprehension}.
+For instance, answering the question ``\texttt{What days might I most commonly go to this building?}'' involves commonsense knowledge that ``\texttt{people often go to church for praying on Sundays}''.
+Similarly, answering ``\texttt{What is the length of this bird?}'' is not possible without expert knowledge about bird biology.
+Through incorporating commonsense knowledge, open-world knowledge and domain-specific knowledge, KB-VQA systems are crucial for applications in various domains, such as medical diagnosis~\cite{Xia2025MMed-RAG:Models, Naeem2024Path-RAG:Answering} and interactive education~\cite{Kembhavi2017AreComprehension}.